sohail72/Forma-AI-data-challenge/README.md

 .
 The Forma AI SQL challenge.sqbpro has the SQL queries with answers in DB browser for SQL-Lite.

 .
-The Forma AI data challenge insights has google slides potraying my insights and assumptions from the provided data.
+The Forma AI data challenge insights has power point slides potraying my insights and assumptions from the provided data.